A provisional reflection on where I’ve got to six years after my PhD and where it is I want to go with my research over the next six years

 The Transformation of Academic Practice

 I’m developing a research program with Steve Watson on institutional entrepreneurship within educational institutions, with significant ontological and organisational components.
 How is academic practice changing?
 How should it change?
 How do we change it?
 What barriers are there to these ambitions?
-I’m exploring this through articles and guest blogs in publications such as The Chronicle of Higher Education, LSE Impact Blog and Times Higher Education.
-I run the Accelerated Academy event series with Filip Vostal in which we have explored these and related issues: a project which I hope we could make into a book series.
-I’m interested in creative practice and have run experiments with Jenny Thatcher on sociological walking, board games as methodology design, visual recording and graphic social science.
+I run the Accelerated Academy event series with Filip Vostal in which we have explored these and related issues, with a particular focus on the changing conditions for agency within the sector.
+I’m interested in creative practice and have run experiments with Jenny Thatcher on sociological walking, board games as methodology design and graphic social science.
 I’m interested in how this ethos can be applied to social theory, with regards to how it is taught, read and valued as well as what this mean for how it circulates.
 I organised the first Cambridge Social Theory Summer School in 2017 with Jana Bacevic and am planning work exploring how theory can be communicated multi-modally as well as its implications for pedagogy.

 I’ve worked extensively as a practitioner in higher education and with journals, publishers, charities and funders outside of it consulting, coaching and training academics in their engagement with digital technologies.
 This is something I’ve tried to pursue in a sustained reflective dialogue between theory and practice, much of which is captured in real time on this blog over the last ten years.
-I’ve theoretically and institutionally explored the ‘digital upskilling’ needed to adapt to changing circumstances and how this relates to the creative agency of academics.
+I’ve theoretically and institutionally explored the ‘digital upskilling‘ needed to adapt to changing circumstances and how this relates to the creative agency of academics.
 This includes the Programming as Social Science network I convene with Philip Brooker and co-foundin the BSA Digital Sociology group which I still co-convene.
 I’ve edited special sections of Discover Society on Digital Futures and the Politics of Data (Science), with a particular focus on the challenge these developments pose for scholarly practice.
 I conducted a series of interviews for the LSE Impact Blog on the Philosophy of Data Science and the Politics of Data motivated by similar concerns.
-What excites me about being in an education department is what a natural space it is for working at this intersection, performing ersatz natural experiments in intellectual life through the construction of assembly devices and theoretically reflecting on their ramifications as part of a unified process.
-I want to continue experimenting with educational and academic practice through the full range of opportunities available to me.
-I ultimately want to develop the methodological implications of these issues but that is some time away.
-I remain convinced that there are methodological ramifications which we can’t ignore.
+What excites me about being in an education department is what a natural space it is for working at this intersection, performing ersatz natural experiments in intellectual life through the construction of assembly devices and theoretically reflecting on their outgrowths.

 The Digital Sociology of Higher Education